This post may contain affiliate links

 High School Begins Today

 I can’t believe my babies aren’t babies anymore.
-They’ve transitioned from middle school to high school and we are continuing to homeschool.
-This year, however, we’re switching from My Father’s World, which we’ve used since we began homeschooling in fourth grade (and loved) to Classical Conversations (aka CC).
+They’ve transitioned from middle to high school, and we continue to homeschool.
+This year, however, we’re switching from My Father’s World, which we’ve used since we began homeschooling in fourth grade (and loved), to Classical Conversations (aka CC).

 Classical Conversations – Challenge I